 Not a big fan of hiking?
 One of the things that makes Capitol Reef so easy to visit is that you can see quite a bit of it right from your car.
 With a highway that runs through the center of the park and a scenic drive that tops the list of the best things to do, you can visit some of the most dramatic spots in Capitol Reef without ever stepping out of your car.

 Of course, if you want to go hiking, there are lots of options.
-From easy, one-mile hikes to half day affairs, there is something here for everyone.
+From easy, one-mile hikes to all day affairs, there is something here for everyone.

 Highway 24 is the main road that passes through the park.
 This road twists and turns along the Fremont River.
 It’s a beautiful drive, with scenic pull-offs and parking lots with access to short hiking trails.

 There is no fee to drive on Highway 24, so you can tour part of the park without paying an entrance fee.
 On this list, you can drive Highway 24, see the petroglyphs, hike to Hickman Bridge, and visit Panorama and Sunset Points without paying the entrance fee.

 One of the best things to do in the park is to drive the Capitol Reef Scenic Drive.
 This paved road is 7.9 miles long (one way) and takes you past some of the most stunning scenery in the park.

 To drive the Scenic Drive, you will have to pay a $20 fee.
 You will pay this at a self-pay station just past the Fruita Campground.
 The pass is valid for 7 days.